 “Fiona, I’m with you.
 I do think you’ll get the kids,” I assured her.
-“Our case is strong, but it might take some time for the court to make a formal determination.
-To some extent this is out of our control, but let’s control what we can control.”
+“Our case is strong, but it might take some time for the family court to make a formal determination.
+To some extent, this is out of our control, but let’s control what we can control.”

-“Well for starters, you can control how much you understand about the process and how you can use your knowledge to help get what you want.
+“Well, for starters, you can control how much you understand the process and how you can use your knowledge to get what you want.
 At the same time, we can try some strategies to speed things up and make this as easy on the kids as possible,” I told her.
-“Please let’s go over some factors that impact the timeline for the court to make a child custody ruling.
-With that information and knowledge, you’ll feel better about the process, and have a better understanding about how long it might take to get the ruling you want from the court.”
+“Please let’s go over some factors that impact the timeline for the Court to make a child custody ruling.
+With that information and knowledge, you’ll feel better about the process and have a better understanding of how long it might take to get the ruling you want from the custody court.”

-When facing a child custody battle like Fiona, one of the biggest questions on parents’ minds is: how long does the court take to decide about child custody?
-This legal process can be complex and emotionally draining.
-You’ll learn that the question “how long does the court take to decide child custody cases” doesn’t have a one-size-fits-all answer.
+When facing a child custody battle like Fiona’s, one of the biggest questions on parents’ minds is: how long does the Court take to decide about child custody?
+This legal custody process can be complex and emotionally draining.
+You’ll learn that the question “How long does the court take to decide child custody cases?” doesn’t have a one-size-fits-all answer.
 A variety of factors come into play, each having the potential to significantly impact the timeline.
-This article aims to shed light on the various elements that can influence the length of a child custody case, guiding you towards a clearer understanding of the road ahead.
+This article aims to shed light on the various elements that can influence the length of a child custody case, guiding you toward a clearer understanding of the road ahead.

 What is a Child Custody Case?

 It’s always good to start with the basics.
 In Texas, a child custody case is a legal proceeding that determines the rights and responsibilities of each parent with regard to their children.
 It outlines where each child will live.
-The custody arrangement also addresses how major decisions will be made for each child, and how much time each parent has with each child.
+The custody arrangement also addresses how major decisions will be made for each child and how much time each parent has with each child, which is often referred to as physical custody.

 Steps Involved in Texas Child Custody Cases